ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

 I call myself a **Full-Stack Roboticist** because I like to build robots from scratch involving embedded systems, controls, planning, and machine learning.
 My research interest is to build dexterous and agile, under-actuated robots.
-To achieve it, I think we should have a broad inter-disciplinary approach, for accurately debugging the failures.
+To achieve it, I think we should have a broad inter-disciplinary approach in order to accurately debug the failures.
 After all, I feel that, "Robotics is the research of engineering."